datacoves/docs/docs/how-tos/airflow/generate-dags-from-yml.md

 You have the option to write out your DAGs in python or you can write them using yml and then have dbt-coves generate the python DAG for you.

 ## Configure config.yml
-?>This configuration is for the `dbt-coves generate-airflow` command.
-Visit the [dbt-coves docs](https://github.com/datacoves/dbt-coves?tab=readme-ov-file#settings) for the full dbt-coves settings.
+?>This configuration is for the `dbt-coves generate-airflow` command which generates the DAGs from your yml files.
+Visit the [dbt-coves docs](https://github.com/datacoves/dbt-coves?tab=readme-ov-file#settings) for the full dbt-coves configuration settings.

 dbt-coves will read settings from `.dbt_coves/config.yml`.
 First, create your `.dbt-coves` directory at the root of your dbt project (where the dbt_project.yml file is located).
 Then create a file called `config.yml`.
 Datacoves' recommended dbt project location is `transform/` so that's where you would create this file. eg) `transform/.dbt-coves/config.yml`.